open-mmlab/mmdetection/docs/getting_started.md

 **Note**: This tool is still experimental.
 Customized operators are not supported for now.
 We set `use_torchvision=True` on-the-fly for `RoIPool` and `RoIAlign`.

+### Visualize the output results

+If you need a lightweight GUI for visualizing the detection results, you can refer [DetVisGUI project](https://github.com/Chien-Hung/DetVisGUI/tree/mmdetection).

 ## Tutorials

 Currently, we provide four tutorials for users to [finetune models](tutorials/finetune.md), [add new dataset](tutorials/new_dataset.md), [design data pipeline](tutorials/data_pipeline.md) and [add new modules](tutorials/new_modules.md).